Work With Us

 - Environmental working conditions include exposure to blood, bodily fluids/tissue, contagious diseases, animals, etc.

-Provides physical therapy services to all age groups to obtain maximal outcomes.
+Provides occupational therapy services to all age groups to obtain maximal outcomes.
+Bachelor’s degree in Occup...

 Position Summary